vegardkv/vkv-ccs-scripts/README.md

 - **co2_containment:** This scripts can output several different information: the plume mass, plume volume and returns volumes of CO2 inside/outside a boundary when 1 or 2 polygons are provided.

 ### Additional functionalities
-Additional fonctionnalities are available to post-process CO2 storage modeling data.
+Additional functionalities are available to post-process CO2 storage modeling data.
 They have also been developed by the Dig CCS Sub team but are located in other repositories.
 More information below:

 - **maps:** 3 maps are available